Articulating your career vision is one of the most critical elements of your entire business school application.

 Here are four steps to getting started:

-“Your ability to express a logical and motivating career vision signals your commitment to the journey, even if the destination changes en route,” says Fortuna’s Nonie Mackie, former INSEAD assistant director of career services, in her article, How to Convey a Powerful Career Vision.
+“Your ability to express a logical and motivating career vision signals your commitment to the journey, even if the destination changes en route,” says Fortuna’s Nonie Mackie, former INSEAD assistant director of career services.
 “And admissions officers are aware your plans may evolve.
 After all, getting an MBA should be a life-changing experience; it will inevitably present new opportunities and possibilities.”